These fried, Crispy Smashed Potatoes are the perfect addition to any entrée, and they can be made for breakfast, too!

 Loaded Smashed Potatoes

 We love this potato side dish because it’s so easy to make and delicious to serve with nearly anything!
 Not only is our smashed red potatoes recipe quick and tasty, but it’s also a great recipe for newer home cooks who are looking to create their personal recipe collection.
 For breakfast, serve them with homemade egg muffins or alongside a breakfast enchilada casserole.
-As a dinner side dish, serve alongside oven baked pork chops or some spinach stuffed chicken.
+As a dinner side dish, serve alongside spatchcock chicken, oven baked pork chops or even spinach stuffed chicken.
 Add a spinach strawberry salad for a complete and delicious meal!